decoupled/jamstackide/README.md

   * Your framework can contribute a Language Server that uses an extended version of the Language Server Protocol

+### Diagnostics and Language Features

+* Diagnostics and Language features are provided by a Language Server that you implement, and publish, alongside your framework.

+### Project Outline, Lifecycle, Preview and others

 # FAQ

 * I can write VSCode extensions.
 Why would I build an extension for the JAMStack IDE?